What is Book to Market Ratio?

 - The market value of equity, on the other hand, reflects the market’s expectations of the company’s earning power and cash flows and is determined by multiplying the current stock price by the total number of outstanding shares.
 The current stock price is readily available from the exchange on which it is traded.

 - The ratio gives a fair idea of whether the common stock of the company is undervalued or overvalued.
-A ratio of less than 1 (ratio < 1) can be interpreted as the stock being overvalued while a ratio greater than 1 (ratio > 1) can be interpreted as the stock being undervalued.
-However, this is only a simple analysis and is not recommended (in isolation) since the fair value should also account for the future expectations which this ratio fails to consider.
+A ratio of less than 1 (ratio < 1) can be interpreted as the stock being overvalued, while a ratio greater than 1 (ratio > 1) can be interpreted as the stock being undervalued.
+However, this is only a simple analysis and is not recommended (in isolation) since the fair value should also account for future expectations, which this ratio fails to consider.

 Book to Market Ratio Formula